espruino/EspruinoTools/README.md

 * The local filesystem should be checked for modules that are referenced from Espruino's code, maybe `modules` folder to avoid confusion with node.
 * Remove usage of `console.log` and replace it with something else that can be easily disabled when used as a module
-* Proper 'terminal mode' where you can interact with Espruino directly from the command-line

 Cool stuff would be: